 It can even deploy remote sites globally whether large or small without sending out staff on location to configure it.
 “We have a bank that has 20 different locations, but they manage everything from one central location with a hardware contract in place, with the software managed centrally.”
 This includes supporting all the vendors a customer is likely to use.

 This is where invisible infrastructure comes in.

 We have a bank that has 20 different locations, but they manage everything from one central location with a hardware contract in place, with the software managed centrally.

-Scaling with HCI allows for additions to compute, add capacity, have high IOPS, mix and match.
-Once you get one of these babies, you plug it in, and in an hour’s time it will be up and running with very little needed intervention.
+Scaling with HCI allows for additions to compute, add capacity, have high IOPS (input/output operations per second), mix and match.
+Once you get one of these babies, you plug it in, and in an hour’s time, it will be up and running with very little needed intervention.

-Walshaw states, “From that perspective, you can automatically add capabilitites to the existing cluster.
-I have a customer who has been running us for a year or so, and decided they will replace their system with Nutanix.
-All that they are doing is adding two storage-heavy nodes to their existing infrastructure to be able to cater for their solution.
-Not only that, they are also migrating all of their workloads onto the Nutanix solution.
+Walshaw states, “From that perspective, you can automatically add capabilities to the existing cluster.
+I have a customer who has been running us for a year or so and decided they will replace their system with Nutanix.
+All that they are doing is adding two storage-heavy nodes to their existing infrastructure to be able to cater to their solution.
+Not only that, but they are also migrating all of their workloads onto the Nutanix solution.
 Extremely easy and extremely fast to do.”

-Should there be one failure in one of the nodes within that cluster, because they keep multiple copies of that data, they can switch on that node with zero interruption, The data is automatically backed up and moved, and will not in any way be affected.
-“All our customers have a minimum of three nodes that will be able to cater to just such conditions or failures,” reports Walshaw.
+Should there be a solitary failure in one of the nodes within that cluster, because they keep multiple copies of that data, they can switch on that node with zero interruption.
+The data is automatically backed up and moved, and will not in any way be affected.
+“All our customers have a minimum of three nodes that will be able to cater to just such conditions or failures,” concludes Walshaw.